jkelin/TribesRevengeance/_posts/2019-01-13-linux-server-hosting.md

 ## Tips

-* You can use low-latency kernel
+- You can use low-latency kernel
+- You can use `tuned-adm profile network-latency` to tune for low network latency (at the cost of power consumption)
-* Set Wine process to be high priority.
+- Set Wine process to be high priority.
 You can also use path your kernel with a deadline scheduler and use deadline priority
-* You can set `WINEDEBUG=-all` environment variable which disables Wine debug information.
+- You can set `WINEDEBUG=-all` environment variable which disables Wine debug information.
 This could help with performance.
-* Make sure that you optimize settings for your system like buffer sizes and so on
+- Make sure that you optimize settings for your system like buffer sizes and so on
-* Network connection or network card seems to be more important than CPU
+- Network connection or network card seems to be more important than CPU
-* You can configure a VNC server to show your xvfb display, you can then see game log via VNC.
+- You can configure a VNC server to show your xvfb display, you can then see game log via VNC.
 This does not work very well hovever.

 ## Useful scripts

 ### main.sh

 ```
 #!/bin/bash